Confused About PF Deductions? Need Help with Salary Basis and Contract Workers!

 EDLI stands for Employee Deposit Linked Insurance.

-As mentioned before, employers' share includes 12% + 1.61% of administrative charges.
-This administrative charge, which is always paid on the actual basic, is divided into 3 parts: 1.1% of 1.61% is for actual administrative charges for EPF and is deposited into account 2, 0.5% of 1.61% is the contribution for EDLI and is deposited into account 21, and the remaining 0.01% of 1.61% is for administrative charges for EDLI and is deposited into account 22.
+As mentioned before, the employer's share includes 12% plus 1.61% of administrative charges.
+This administrative charge, which is always paid on the actual basic, is divided into three parts: 1.1% of 1.61% is for actual administrative charges for EPF and is deposited into account 2, 0.5% of 1.61% is the contribution for EDLI and is deposited into account 21, and the remaining 0.01% of 1.61% is for administrative charges for EDLI and is deposited into account 22.

-Apart from the above 3 accounts, there are 2 more accounts: employer contribution of 3.67% + employee contribution of 12% towards EPF is deposited into account 1, and employer contribution of 8.33% towards EPS is deposited into account 10.
+Apart from the above three accounts, there are two more accounts: the employer contribution of 3.67% plus the employee contribution of 12% towards EPF is deposited into account 1, and the employer contribution of 8.33% towards EPS is deposited into account 10.

 In the PF challan, there are different spaces provided for all the above accounts.
-You need to make the calculations as mentioned above and fill them into the form and submit the same to the specified SBI branch before the 15th of every month.
+You need to make the calculations as mentioned above and fill them into the form, submitting the same to the specified SBI branch before the 15th of every month.
 Failing to do so, you will be liable to pay a fine of 32% per month of default.

 Hope this helps.
 All the best.